AreaLayer/hyperdht/docs/holepunch.md

     note right of c: client can now verify that address of server is correct based on remote token
 ```

+In tandem with the holepunch messages, the client and server will attempt to ping what they believe to be the address of the other peer.
+The holepunch messages provide feedback to each peer of the network conditions of the other, including additional addresses that they may attempt to holepunch to.
+The process ends when both peers have received a ping from the other and a direction connection has then been established.

 ### Proxying